oscarmorenodev/oscarmoreno.github.com/content/en/blog/swift-subscripts/index.md

 These custom types could be classes, structures, or enumerations.

-They offer a simple syntax for setting and retrieving values without the need for separate methods for *getters* and/or *setters*.
+Subscripts offer a simple syntax for setting and retrieving values without the need for separate methods for *getters* and/or *setters*.

 Subscripts are special methods that allow access to elements in a collection-like type.